 Craftsman Doors are single piece doors with clean sharp edges and a dentil shelf.
 Craftsman doors are also known as Cottage doors, Bungalow doors, Cabin style doors & Arts and Craft doors.

 A deadbolt is a locking mechanism that can be operated by a key from outside and a thumb turn from inside.
 Some deadbolts need a key to operate on both sides.
 A Deadbolt is usually a secondary locking device in addition to the latch bolt.
 (Also see ‘Double Bore’ & ‘Latch’).

-Decorative Doors are entry doors with unique designs created using wrought iron (decorative grille) or decorative glass.
+Decorative Wrought Iron Doors are entry doors with unique designs created using wrought iron (decorative grille) and decorative glass.